List of Titans (2018 TV series) characters: Donna Troy / Wonder Girl

 In the third season, Rachel has been having a hard time reviving Donna.
 In the afterlife, Donna encounters Tim Drake on a train to his "stop" and follows him off the moving train.
-When a bunch of ghouls attack in order to drag them to Hell, they are saved by Hank.
+When a bunch of ghouls attack to drag them to Hell, they are saved by Hank.
 Donna was reluctant to return to the living after finding out how to return.
 When they reach the bridge to the living, Donna takes Tim across while Hank buys them some time.
 When Donna is revived, Rachel finds her body gone.
 Donna then appears in England where she saves Bruce Wayne from an attempted fiery suicide.
 After a brief sparring with Lydia, Donna makes it to Gotham and assists Tim and his family against the police officers on Jonathan Crane's side.
 Once Crane is defeated, Donna is given a special A.R.G.U.S. card by Margarita Vee.
 She later mentions to Dick that she is going to visit Dawn in order to forward Hank's message to her.